framely/community/docs/reference/support/overview.md

 ### Set Up Routing Priority

-To make intent based routing work, you need to set up routing priority.
+To make skill based routing work, you need to set up routing priority.
 When there are unfinished skills in the conversation, we follow routing priority to decide which team we should route the conversation to.\
-If an unfinished intent is one of the associate skills in routing priority, we route the conversation to the corresponding team.
+If an unfinished skill is one of the associate skills in routing priority, we route the conversation to the corresponding team.
 Otherwise, we route the conversation to default team.

 Follow these steps to set up routing priority.

 1. Click **Setting** > **Routing Priority** > **Default**, input team id of the default team.
 2. If you have more than one team, click **add** to add more teams.
-The format of **Associate intent** is *Organization.Project.Intent*, e.g. *Demo.testChatbot.TestIntent*
+The format of **Associate skill** is *Organization.Project.Skill*, e.g. *Demo.testChatbot.TestSkill*

 ![routing-priority](/images/Chatwoot/routing-priority.png)